informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 ## Next Steps

-The [following section](./start-relaying.md) describe the commands how to relay packets over the relay path you just created.
+The [following section](./start-relaying.md) describes how to relay packets over the relay path you just created.